 There are many reasons expectant mothers choose adoption for their baby.
 There are endless factors to consider when you are responsible for another life.
 Your needs become secondary to feeding, clothing, educating and loving a child.
 Overall, birthmothers choose adoption because they care about themselves and, more importantly, they care about their baby.
 West Virginia adoption can provide your baby:

 Once you have decided to move forward we will help you create your adoption plan.
-This outlines your preferences and needs for the entire adoption process, including choosing an adoptive family, deciding what type of adoption you want, making a birth plan for when you deliver your baby, and helping you to move forward after the adoption in a healthy way and ensure you receive the ongoing support you need.
+This outlines your preferences and needs for the entire adoption process, including choosing an adoptive family, deciding what type of adoption you want, and helping you to move forward after the adoption in a healthy way and ensure you receive the ongoing support you need.

 One of the most fulfilling parts of the adoption process is choosing a family to adopt your baby.
 We only work with families who are licensed to adopt a baby in the United States.
 Our adopting families have been pre-screened and are ready to provide a safe, stable, and loving home for your baby.
 No matter what you are looking for, we believe there is a family out there that is a perfect fit for you and your baby.

 The first step is contacting an adoption organization or agency in West Virginia.
 You will view adoptive parent profiles and choose a family for your baby.
-Then you’ll put together an adoption plan based on your wants and needs, such as whether it will be open or closed, who will be with you during the delivery, and what you’ll do after the adoption.
+Then you’ll put together an adoption plan based on your wants and needs, such as whether it will be open or closed, and what you’ll do after the adoption.

 As a birthmother, counseling and services are provided at no cost to you.
-You will also receive adoption financial assistance for housing and pregnancy-related expenses.
+You may also receive adoption financial assistance for housing and pregnancy-related expenses.

 Every adopting parent working with Angel Adoption has been thoroughly evaluated through a home study course conducted by a licensed agency.
 The home study process includes assessments of the parent’s character, marital stability, financial situation, lifestyle, and medical history.
 The agency also runs background checks to verify there is no record of criminal activity or child abuse.
 In addition, a social worker will inspect the family’s home to ensure it is a safe environment for a child.